Explorer¶

 Save Snapshot¶

-You can perform searches and filters on the currently displayed data, choose the time range, add display columns, etc., then click the snapshot small icon in the upper-left corner of the Explorer, and click Save Snapshot to save the currently displayed data content in the Explorer.
+You can perform searches and filters on the currently displayed data, select a time range, add display columns, etc., then click the snapshot icon in the upper left corner of the Explorer and click Save Snapshot to save the data content currently displayed in the Explorer.

 For more details on snapshot usage, refer to Snapshot.